kaichuan1998/kaichuan1998.github.io/index.md

 Welcome!
 My name is **Kaichuan Qi (戚铠川)**.
 I am a graduate student in the math department at Penn State University, supervised by [Prof. Ping Xu](https://science.psu.edu/math/people/pxx2), and [Prof. Mathieu Stiénon](https://ulysses8791.github.io).

 Prior to Penn State, I obtained my master's degree from KU Leuven, under the guidance of [Prof. Marco Zambon](https://perswww.kuleuven.be/~u0096206/).
-And before that, I did my bachelor's degree in CUHK(Shenzhen).
+And before that, I did my bachelor's in CUHK(Shenzhen).

 ---